matteo65/mzHash32/README.md

 Note that the number of collisions of mzHash32 is always very close to the expected value; the same goes for murmur3, while XX sometimes deviates significantly from the expected value (outliers in bold).

+## Evaluating Seed Sensitivity
+A good non-cryptographic hash function should be robust with respect to the seed: its behavior (especially the number of collisions) shouldn't change significantly with variations in the seed.
+This ensures stable performance, predictability, and a uniform distribution of hash values.
+MzHash maintains statistical characteristics regardless of the choice of seed; the number of collisions can vary, but always within a range that ensures a uniform distribution of the output.
+Furthermore, the choice of seed does not affect performance.

 ## Speed
 ![Alt Text](https://raw.githubusercontent.com/matteo65/mzHash32/main/Resource/mzhash32speed.jpg)